Mental Health

 Fair point.

 Rachel Kowert, a research psychologist who studies gaming and mental health, described word games as effective "micro-interventions."
-The key factor isn't the specific game, but the cognitive engagement level.
-"Any activity that fully occupies working memory can interrupt anxious thought patterns," she said.
-"Word games are particularly good at this because they scale in difficulty and provide constant feedback."
+She said: "Any activity that fully occupies working memory can interrupt anxious thought patterns.
+Word games are particularly good at this because they scale in difficulty and provide constant feedback."

 Not every therapist was enthusiastic.
 One pointed out that any coping mechanism can become avoidance.
 "If someone is playing word games for six hours a day to avoid dealing with real problems, that's not coping.
 That's escape."